thetarnav/solid-devtools/README.md

 A runtime library, used to get information and track changes of the Solid's reactivity graph.
 It's a cornerstone of the rest of the packages.

-## Resources
+## Resources and prior art

-From of the lack of proper README, here are a couple of resources and similar projects that inspire this one:
+A couple of resources on the topic on chrome devtools extensions:

 - [about devtools](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Extending_the_developer_tools)
 - [Content-script <-> background-script communication](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/Port)